bhaba-ranjan/bhaba-ranjan.github.io/_pages/about.md

 Welcome to my personal website!

-I am a <b>Google Certified TensorFlow Developer</b>, former <b>Senior Software Engineer</b>,  and currently a <b>Graduate Student</b> in MS CS program at George Mason University.
+I am a <b>Software Development Engineer-II</b> at <b>Amazon</b>.
+Prior to joining Amazon, I graduated from the MS in Computer Science program at George Mason University.
 I have strong academic and industry experience in developing and implementing AI/ML solutions.

-I have experience in building <b>Retrieval Augmented Generation [RAG]</b> applications by combining Generative AI, LLM, and External Knowledge Source.
-I worked with <a href='https://cs.gmu.edu/~xiao/'> <b>Prof. Xuesu Xiao</b></a> in GMU's <b>AI and Robotics Lab</b> to create a <b>Deep Neural Network</b> with using <b>Multimodal Perception</b> for enhancing social navigation skills of  mobile robots.
+I have experience in building <b>Retrieval Augmented Generation (RAG)</b> applications by combining Generative AI, LLMs, and external knowledge sources.
+I worked under the supervision of <a href='https://cs.gmu.edu/~xiao/'> <b>Prof. Xuesu Xiao</b></a> in GMU’s AI and Robotics Lab, where I created a deep neural network using multimodal perception to enhance the social navigation skills of mobile robots.

-I am actively seeking <b>full-time opportunities</b> in the field of Machine Learning starting <b>May 2024</b>.
-I am eager to apply and grow my skills by working on challenging projects within a progressive organization.
+When not immersed in code, I'm preparing for hiking and other outdoor activities.
+I enjoy reading non-fiction and exploring deep tech articles.
+I'm also working on improving my novice guitar skills.
+Occasionally, I unwind with a good TV series.